Friedrich Glasl's model of conflict escalation: Together into the abyss: Samson analogy for the final stage

-Samson's death in verse 16:30 of The Book of Judges in the Hebrew Bible is example of Genzel's final stage.
+Samson's death in verse 16:30 of The Book of Judges in the Hebrew Bible is example of Glasl's final stage.

 Samson's dying words in Judges 16:30 are 'Let me die with the Philistines'.

 The expression means that after seeing that a person will not be able to defeat his enemy, he decides to take revenge on the enemy and cause both himself and his enemy to be harmed.
-According to Friedrich Genzel's conflict escalation model, this is the final stage in the escalation of a conflict in which a person is willing to lose everything, the main thing being to defeat his opponent.
+According to Friedrich Glasl's conflict escalation model, this is the final stage in the escalation of a conflict in which a person is willing to lose everything, the main thing being to defeat his opponent.

 In situations where death or severe injury is already difficult to avoid, it is seen by some as heroic to abandon efforts to save one's self and instead focus on causing as much harm as possible to the enemy, in the process of effectively committing suicide.

 Samson's dying words have become a common expression in Hebrew, Arabic, and related varieties of English.

 In Arabic the Phrasing is slightly different, but the meaning is similar.

 In Arabic the expression is phrased differently, as roughly “Against me and my enemies, O Lord!” (عليّ وعلى أعدائي يا رب).

 The phrase is a proverb in Arabic, about an attacker's desire to harm his enemy even at the cost of the attacker causing his own death.

 For example, the expression been used in The New Arab newspaper to describe Russian's nuclear strategy.

 Menachem Begin described the concept at length in a propaganda statement praising two Zionist militants who were killed in a suicide operation in a British-run prison in Palestine, one of his own Irgun fighters and another from the Lehi militant group.

 — Menachem Begin, as Irgun commander, April 1947.